Headless CMS: The guide to your headless content management system

 A headless CMS is used by the following people, among others:

-• Individuals with advanced technical skills who want to create their own custom website or application can also benefit from a headless CMS.
+• Individuals with advanced technical skills who want to create their own customized website or application can also benefit from a headless CMS.
 They have the flexibility to customize the architecture and technologies according to their own preferences and requirements.

 Headless CMS: The advantages

-What headless CMSs are available?
+What headless CMS are there?

 Directus

-Directus Advantages Directus disadvantages
+Directus advantages Directus disadvantages

 • There is a comment function in the CMS for internal notes